wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 > 2. **Attach click handler**: Add `onClick` to each button so it calls
 >    `onAnswerClick` with the button's `index`
 >
 > Each button needs to tell the parent component which answer was clicked.
 The `onClick` prop connects the button to the handler function, and the `index` parameter identifies which specific answer the player selected.
+This pattern — child components calling parent functions with identifying data — is common in React for handling interactions in lists.

 #### Part B: Pass the handler to AnswerChoices